Energy & Water Conservation

 - Highlight the ability of behavior change tools such as competitions, commitments, and social norms, to conserve energy and water.

-Carnegie Mellon has signed up for their 3 week competition from February 9th to March 1, to reduce energy use in campus resident halls and we need your help!
-Thirteen buildings have been included in the contest: Boss, Doherty Apts, Donner, Hamerschlag, Henderson, Margaret Morrison Apts, McGill, Mudge, Scobell, Shirely, Stever, Welch House, and West Wing/Resnik.
+Carnegie Mellon has signed up for their 3 week competition from February 2 to February 22, to reduce energy use in campus resident halls and we need your help!
+Thirteen buildings have been included in the contest: Boss, Doherty Apts, Donner, Hamerschlag, Henderson, Margaret Morrison Apts, McGill, Mudge, Scobell, Shirley, Stever, Welch House, and West Wing/Resnik.
 Each house will have its electricity use measured to see who can save the most.
 It's that simple!
 While this is the third year that Carnegie Mellon has been involved in the competition, we intend to enter it each year to spread the message of conservation to students!

 Several water conservation initiaties are being utilized on campus.-Housing uses 103 sets of high efficiency washers & dryers in resident halls